Dr Aisling Dwyer

 Promote gut health and regulate bowel movements – Individuals with acne are more likely to suffer with digestive issues such as constipation, bloating and acid reflux15.
 Dysbiosis and “leaky gut” are present more frequently in those suffering with constipation compared with healthy individuals16, both of which may contribute to the development of acne.
 To learn more, health professionals can read this article on the Professionals site: Probiotics for constipation.

 Help to manage the effects of stress – There is a link between the mental health, the gut, and skin health, known as the gut-skin-brain axis.
 Mental health issues such as anxiety and depression occur frequently alongside chronic skin conditions such as acne17, and stress is an important trigger of acne18.
 In the stress response, cortisol, our main stress hormone, is released into the bloodstream.
 It can bind to receptors in the skin resulting in increased sebum production and inflammation.
 Stress can also trigger acne indirectly by causing dysbiosis in the gut19.
 This upset to the gut microbiome can increase intestinal permeability causing “leaky gut” leading to inflammation2.
 Both dysbiosis and “leaky gut” can contribute to the development of acne and can be improved by probiotics as discussed above.
-To learn more about the relationship between the gut and mental health, read this article: The gut-brain axis and probiotics.
+To learn more about the relationship between the gut and mental health, read this article: The gut-brain axis and probiotics and Probiotics for Stress.